qatrackplus/qatrackplus/docs/admin/qa/tests.rst

 does not affect the way other values are calculated, only the way composite and constant test values are *displayed*.
 For example a constant test with a value of 1.2345 and a format of %.1f will be displayed as 1.2, but the full 1.2345 will be used for calculations).
+Note you may also use "new style" Python string formatting: see https://pyformat.info/ for examples.

 Attachments
 ~~~~~~~~~~~